2020PB/police-brutality/all-locations.md

 Additional footage shows the incident was instigated when officers shoved a protestor.
 The protestor then fled.
 Officers tackled another protestor on the sidewalk, then began firing riot control rounds.

-tags: shoot, tear-gas, flashbangs, rubber-bullets, shove, push, tackle
+tags: shoot, tear-gas, flashbangs, rubber-bullets, shove, push, tackle, protestor

 id: fl-orlando-2